Pittsburgh PA Motorcycle Accident Attorney

 - Defective motorcycles

 Liability for your motorcycle accident refers to financial responsibility for your related losses and injuries.
 If a driver caused your collision, his or her auto insurance company will be liable.
 Otherwise, a party such as the government or a motorcycle manufacturer may be liable.
 If you file a fault-based insurance claim or lawsuit, it is up to you or your motorcycle accident attorney to prove fault based on a preponderance of the evidence.
-A lawyer can help you determine and prove liability.
+In accident caused by a distracted driver, our Pittsburgh distracted driver accident lawyers can help you prove liability and recover the compensation you deserve.

 What Is the Comparative Negligence Law?